jrsharp/jrsharp.github.io/_posts/2005-02-05-new-site-design.markdown

   content: Hey man looks great!
 Just finished the new design on my site too, let
     me know what you think.
 ---
-<p>As you can see, (or not, if you're only using the RSS feed) I just updated the appearance of the site.
-Thanks to my friend, <a href="http:&#47;&#47;dbenton.com&#47;go">David Benton<&#47;a>, I've learned a lot recently about proper modern website design using XHTML&#47;CSS.
-I did all of the site design from scratch using <a href="http:&#47;&#47;www.vim.org">Vim<&#47;a>.
+As you can see, (or not, if you're only using the RSS feed) I just updated the appearance of the site.
+Thanks to my friend, [David Benton](http://dbenton.com/go), I've learned a lot recently about proper modern website design using XHTML/CSS.
+I did all of the site design from scratch using [Vim](http://www.vim.org).
 The graphic elements were produced using Photoshop 7.
 I still have to track down the 3 pixel vertical gap showing up in IE 6.
 If you are using IE, just know that that white gap is not supposed to be there.
-Also, if you really are still using IE, do yourself a huge favor and <a href="http:&#47;&#47;www.spreadfirefox.com">get Firefox<&#47;a>.
-Anyway, enjoy the new improved look and site navigation.</p>
+Also, if you really are still using IE, do yourself a huge favor and [get Firefox](http://www.spreadfirefox.com).
+Anyway, enjoy the new improved look and site navigation.